 A case can be made that God’s instructions to the Israelites on the treatment of strangers (aliens, foreigners, immigrants) doesn’t apply to us today, like ceremonial and dietary laws don’t apply to us today as followers of Christ.
 At least, that is the position taken by James K. Hoffmeier in the article, The Use and Abuse of the Bible in the Immigration Debate, December 2011.

-Before diving in to the issue, we should note that the discussion isn’t about whether immigration should be allowed, or not.
+Before digging into the issue, we should note that the discussion isn’t about whether immigration should be allowed, or not.
 We already allow immigration and always have.
 Few people are arguing that we should open the borders wide with no controls at all, and few people are arguing that we should shut the borders tight and not allow any immigration at all.

 Professor Hoffmeier takes a different view.
-He points out that nations had sovereignty laws in the millennia before Christ and cites examples in the Old Testament, like the Edomites refusing to give Israel passage through the land of Edom.
+For support, he offers that nations had sovereignty laws in the millennia before Christ.
+He cites examples in the Old Testament, like the Edomites refusing to give Israel passage through the land of Edom.
 That the Edomites controlled their borders and refused Israel passage, however, doesn’t mean God sanctioned their actions.

 The passage doesn’t offer any direct clues.
-It simply says that the Edomites met the wandering Israelites “with a large army and with a strong force” … “so Israel turned away….”
-But there are indirect clues in other areas of the Bible.
+It simply says that the Edomites met the wandering Israelites “with a large army and with a strong force … so Israel turned away….”
+The fact that this passage doesn’t contain a “shall not” or “shall” instruction suggests the passage is merely descriptive.

-The Edomites, by the way, descended from Esau.
+The Edomites descended from Esau.
 They were kin of the Israelites.
-Despite their shared ancestry, they were perpetually in conflict with the Israelites, and they incurred the wrath of God for the way they treated the Israelites.
-Among the pronouncements of judgment on Edom is this statement that sounds much like the words Jesus spoke many, many years later (quoted above):
+Despite their shared ancestry, they were perpetually in conflict with the Israelites, and they incurred the wrath of God for the way they treated the Israelites, including the refusal to let the Israelites pass.
+Among the pronouncements of judgment on Edom is this statement that sounds much like the words Jesus spoke in the parable of the sheep and the goats many, many years later:

 As you have done, it shall be done to you;